 Our ref: 3E.N/894C

-February 22nd 2009
+22nd February 2009

-TO: Mrs Gloria Mitchell,
+To: Mrs Gloria Mitchell, Manager

-The Three Elms care home
+The Three Elms Care Home

 Dear Mrs Mitchell,

 I have now completed a thorough review of your account with the bank and have come to the following conclusion.
 As we both discovered, the business has been operating on a small profit margin for the past eighteen months, often showing a deficit.
-As agreed in our loan facility of 18th of December 2007, any future extension of this loan would be dependent upon the present loan being repaid by the 31st December 2008.
-This hasn’t happened and, together with interest, the sum of £105.310 is now outstanding.
+As agreed in our loan facility of 18th December 2007, any future extension of this loan would be dependent upon the present loan being repaid by 31st December 2008.
+However this has not happened and, together with interest, the sum of £105,310 is now outstanding.

 She walked down the corridor, past fading framed prints, to room 24.
-After checking that she wasn’t being observed she gently knocked.
-Without waiting for an answer she opened the door and entered the room.
+After checking that she wasn’t being observed, she gently knocked.
+Without waiting for an answer, she opened the door and entered the room.

 ‘Morning, Mavis,’ greeted Gloria cheerfully.
 ‘Just popped in.
 Only you’re due for your flu jab.’

 Mavis’s expression turned to one of puzzlement.
-‘Oh, thought I’d had it few months back? – You sure, Matron?’
+‘Oh, thought I’d had it few months back?
+You sure, Matron?’

+Five seconds later she withdrew the syringe, placed it back in her pocket and rolled Mavis’s sleeve back down.
+Then she turned to leave the room, saying over her shoulder.
 ‘Best you take it easy for the next fifteen minutes, Mavis.
 Just sit in your chair and I’ll have a nice cup of tea brought in.’
-Like a compliant child Mavis Holden did as she was told and sank back into her comfy chair to await a nice cup of tea that would never come.
-Mavis Holden was dead within half-an-hour.
+Like a compliant child, Mavis Holden did as she was told and sank back into her comfy chair to await the nice cup of tea that would never come.
+Mavis Holden was dead within half an hour.